CommunitySolidServer/tutorials/getting-started.md

 There is also a configuration tool that provides a user interface for doing what we described above.
 It can be found at <https://communitysolidserver.github.io/configuration-generator/>
 and generates JSON-LD that you can use to start a CSS instance with the chosen options.
+The previous steps can be reproduced by going to the "Authorization" option in the link above, and selecting the "Disable" option.

 ### Rewriting configurations
 Sometimes more customization is needed than what changing the imports allow.